julianes10/emem/README.md

 ### BT setup

+NOTE: to review with several peers BT arrives...
 Setup bt devs in rpi and or ubuntu
 >sudo rfcomm release all
->sudo rfcomm bind hci0 <hc5 addr> 1  // this creates /dev/rfcomm0 dev, and when any program open it, it connects automatically, e.g minicom -D /dev/xxx
+>sudo rfcomm bind hci0 <hc5-addr> 1  // this creates /dev/rfcomm0 dev, and when any program open it, it connects automatically, e.g minicom -D /dev/xxx

 in /etc/bluetooth/rfcomm.conf can be setup binding too